What Is Rent-to-Own?

 In many lease-option agreements, the rent price will be above-market (typically 25% higher than comparable rentals in the area), but a portion of the rent payment may also be allocated toward the tenant-buyer’s down payment if they choose to buy the home.

-In a lease-option agreement, the landlord-seller continues to pay for all the holding costs of the property (property insurance and property taxes, etc).
-In some cases, the tenant-buyer can agree to pays for repairs, maintenance, and utilities or simply pay a higher rent amount of offset these costs for the benefit of the landlord.
+In a lease-option agreement, the landlord-seller continues to pay for all the holding costs of the property (property insurance and property taxes, etc.).
+In some cases, the tenant-buyer can agree to pay for repairs, maintenance, and utilities or simply pay a higher rent amount to offset these costs for the benefit of the landlord.

-In most lease-option arrangements, if the tenant-buyer doesn’t buy the home at the end of the lease period, they will lose their option consideration and any money they would’ve saved on the down payment.
-This depends on the specifics of how the lease-option agreement is written, however, which underscores the importance of both the tenant-buyer and landlord-seller having their respective attorneys prepare or review the agreement before signing, so both parties are fully aware of the terms and consequences detailed in the agreement.
+In most lease-option arrangements, if the tenant-buyer does not buy the home at the end of the lease period, they will lose their option consideration and any money they would have saved on the down payment.
+This depends on the specifics of how the lease-option agreement is written, however, which underscores the importance of both the tenant-buyer and landlord-seller having their respective attorneys prepare or review the agreement before signing.
+This gives both parties full awareness of the terms and consequences detailed in the agreement.

 How a Lease Purchase Works

-There is a similar rent-to-own arrangement called a “lease purchase”, which is similar to a lease-option, but the major fundamental difference is that a lease-purchase requires both parties to close on the sale, whereas in a lease-option deal, the tenant-buyer simply has the option to complete the transaction and the seller does not.
+There is a similar rent-to-own arrangement called a “lease purchase,” which is similar to a lease-option.
+The major difference is that a lease-purchase requires both parties to close on the sale, whereas in a lease-option deal, the tenant-buyer simply has the option to complete the transaction and the seller does not.

-Many of the same attributes apply to a lease-purchase agreement
+Many of the same attributes apply to a lease-purchase agreement, such as:

-It’s also worth noting, the grounds for a tenant-buyer losing their option consideration or earnest deposit essentially boils down to what is written in the original agreement.
+It is also worth noting that the grounds for a tenant-buyer losing their option consideration or earnest deposit essentially boils down to what is written in the original agreement.
 For instance, in most purchase agreements, a buyer will not lose their earnest deposit if they are unable to obtain financing approval.
-However, if they choose not to close simply because they’ve had a chance in heart, then they would lose their earnest deposit.
+However, if they choose not to close simply because they have had a change of heart, then they would lose their earnest deposit.